Trial of Michael Jackson: Debbie Rowe

 On April 28, Jackson's ex-wife Debbie Rowe was called on the witness stand.
 The prosecution claimed that Rowe was forced into a scripted videotaped statement made in early 2003 in support of Jackson.
-The prosecution had hoped Rowe's testimony would support Janet Arvizo's claim that they were held captive and forced to make supportive statements about Jackson.
-In her second day of testimony, Rowe said she had refused to look at the questions before the taping and was eager to support Jackson.
-The defense initially wanted Rowe dismissed, saying she was not providing the testimony the prosecution wanted.
-The judge allowed her testimony, and the defense withdrew their motion that she refused to speak in favor of the defense.
-According to several sources and leaked documents, this has been proved false.
-Rowe described Jackson's business associates and public relations aides Marc Schaffel, Dieter Wiesner and Ronald Konitzer as "opportunistic vultures" who wanted to exploit him.
+They hoped Rowe's testimony would support Janet Arvizo's claim that they were held captive and forced to make supportive statements about Jackson.
+Instead, Rowe was supportive of Jackson and said his business associates Marc Schaffel, Dieter Wiesner and Ronald Konitzer were "opportunistic vultures" who wanted to exploit him.
+The prosecution moved to have Rowe dismissed, saying she was not providing the expected testimony, but her testimony was allowed by the judge.

 Gavin Arvizo

 Gavin Arvizo was 15 years old when he testified.
 He told the court that, after Living with Michael Jackson aired, Jackson had begun serving him and his younger brother wine, sometimes concealed in soda cans, showing them pornography and making sexual advances.
-He said that Jackson had masturbated him to ejaculation after they drank alcohol, and then told him that if men do not masturbate, they "might rape a girl".
+He said that Jackson had twice manually stimulated him to ejaculation after they had drunk alcohol, and then told him that if men do not masturbate, they "might rape a girl".
 Challenged by Mesereau, who said that Gavin had told sheriffs that his grandmother had said this, Gavin said he was not sure what his grandmother had told him.
 Gavin also testified he had told his school administrator that Jackson had not molested him.